 Microbes are tiny structures that are not visible to the naked eye, they are microscopic in nature.
 Some microbes can be extremely beneficial while some others can be fatal enough.
 These miniature creatures accelerate several huge biological processes constantly occurring in nature without human intervention.
-Some microorganisms are responsible for running industries such as the baking industry(yeast), dairy industry(lactobacillus) etc. Let us have a detailed look at the role of microbes in everyday life and its significance in stimulating chemical reactions and understand how these processes bring about a balance in the ecosystem.
+Some microorganisms are responsible for running industries such as the baking industry(yeast), dairy industry(lactobacillus) etc.

 Very Short Answer Type Questions

 Q.1.
 Why are there big holes in ‘Swiss cheese’?

 A.1.
 It is because of the bacterium named Propionibacterium shermanii that releases large amounts of carbon dioxide.

 A.2.
 To cater to large scale production of biotechnological products such as beverages and antibiotics in industries, microbes are grown in large vessels known as bioreactors or fermentors.

 Q.3.
 Give an example of a microbe that is used in statin production.
 How do they lower blood cholesterol level?